-- The change is applied immediately after setting values are changed. - If you specify the on-startup parameter, the change takes effect after the restart or system switchover.
+- The change is applied immediately after setting values are changed. - If you specify the on-startup parameter, the change takes effect after the restart.
 Note that if the switch is running as a stub router, adding the on-startup parameter immediately terminates the stub router.

-1. If a stub router setting is added or deleted while the helper functionality for graceful restart is operating, graceful restart fails.
+1. If a stub router setting is added or deleted while the helper functionality for graceful restarts is operating, the graceful restart fails.

-maximum-paths
+maximum-paths [OS-L3A]